albertopiras/dialogflow-fulfillment-iot-tplink/README.md

     * Sign up for or sign into Dialogflow and create a agent
     * Go to your agent's settings and Restore from zip using the dialogflow-agent.zip in this directory (Note: this will overwrite your existing agent)
-    * Open the file config/custom.js of this project. set the api key for openweater api set your user&pwd of your tp-link account
+    * Open the file config/custom.js of this project. set your Openweater APIKEY and your user&pwd of your tp-link account.
     * Deploy the SailsJS app with a provider like heroku.
     * Then go to fulfillment and insert the following Webhook URL: `https://yourapp.herokuapp.com/api/smarthome`
     * now try the app with an input like "Start the space heater".